sl4dex/salvador-diaz/README.md

 <br ><br >

 # DB Schema
-in progres...
+in progress...
 <br ><br >

 # Packages / Dependencies

-- ESLint linter installed in frontend and backend separately
+- **ESLint:** Code linter installed in frontend and backend separately
-- dotenv loads environment variables from a .env file into process.env
+- **dotenv:** Loads environment variables from a .env file into process.env
+- **react-router-dom:** Allows client side routing: updates the URL from a link click without making a request from the server.
+- **styled-components:** Allows developers to write CSS-in-JS code to style React components

 # Notes
-- Project was prototyped with Figma
+- Frontend was prototyped with Figma
 - DB schema was prototyped with
 <br ><br ><br >